mightyhorst/siteminder/devops/aws-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# AWS CDK for SiteMinder IaaS

-This is a blank project for TypeScript development with CDK.
+This CDK will setup the following infrastruture:
+* IAM user for Serverless

+The rest will be done by serverless cli.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.